Created for Greatist by the experts at Healthline. Read more

 What’s usual for you can change over time too.
 Birth control pills and IUDs can make your period lighter or heavier.
 Your periods can also change after having a baby and again as you get closer to menopause.

 Even with all that variation, very heavy periods can be abnormal.
-Menorrhagia is a condition where your period goes on for more than 7 days or the flow is super intense.
+Menorrhagia is a condition in which your period goes on for more than 7 days or the flow is super intense.
 That might mean you:

 - soak through one or more pads or tampons per hour for several hours in a row